Accidents and emergencies aren’t limited to humans.

 - Absorbent dressings and gauze

-- Bottled water which can be used to rinse eyes and wounds and cool down any burns.
+- Bottled water can be used to rinse eyes and wounds and cool down any burns.
 If your pet gets hurt when out and about, it also provides immediate hydration which can be vitally important in some emergencies.

 - Scissors which can be used for cutting dressings and surgical tape